-President: John Leech (Survey '70 and '71) Vice President: Robert Simons, (Marketing '72)

-Secretary: Tony Shelling

-(Administrative Management '73)

-Treasurer: Robert Sawka

-(Administrative Management '76)
+President: Robert Simons, (Marketing '72) /ice President: Tony Shelling, (Administrative Management '73) Secretary: Cinda Potter (Hospitality & Tourism '82) Freasurer: Grant Crittenden (Marketing Management '72)

 The BCIT Alumni Association provides a vital communication link between graduates and the Institute.
-Graduates receive the Alumni News, published quarterly by the Association and the Association acts as the official record keeper for BCIT grads, organizes reunions and offers a group insurance plan.
+Graduates receive the Alumni News, published quarterly.
+The Association organizes reunions and offers a group insurance plan.

-The Association has extended membership to include Trades/Vocational graduates who have completed programs of at least 6 months duration, holders of Continuing Education Certificates as well as graduates of two year Diploma of Technology programs.
+The Association has extended membership to include Trades/ Vocational graduates who have completed programs of at least 6 months duration, holders of Part-time Studies Certificates as well as graduates of two year Diploma of Technology programs.
 Membership requires registration and is free of charge.

 The Willingdon Club is available to all BCIT graduates.
-A three year membership costs \$30.00 and entitles you to a variety of benefits including: library borrowing privileges, access to student accommodation across Canada, special rates on Alumni travel programs, student rates for racquetball and squash courts on campus, and discounts on all merchandise sold by the Alumni Association.
+A three year membership costs \$30 and entitles you to a variety of benefits including: library borrowing privileges, student rates for racquetball and squash courts on campus, and discounts on all merchandise sold by the Alumni Association.
 Club members can continue to use many student services after graduation that are not available to the general public.
-Graduates, or about to graduate students, may purchase membership at any This 'N That Emporium or at the Alumni Office.
+Graduates, or about to graduate students, may purchase memberships at the Alumni Office.

-Priorities for the Alumni Association include involvement in the Campus Centre Campaign and the Alumni Fund Raising Campaign, promoting professional recognition for BCIT graduates and conducting a membership survey.
+Priorities for the Alumni Association include involvement in the Campus Centre Campaign and the Alumni Fund Raising Campaign; the presentation of eleven Regional Entrance Awards to first year, full-time students from outside the Lower Mainland; promoting professional recognition for BCIT graduates; conducting a membership survey.